jerinraisa/jerinraisa/README.md

 During my downtime, I enjoy working on freelance projects in the form of portfolios, digital web applications, or fun, interactive experiences.
 When I’m away from the screen, I love reading novels, growing my plant collection, and sketching out random ideas.

 **Currently I am:**
-- Enjoying the summer sun 🌞
+- Interning @Grailed as an Engineering Intern this Fall 🍂
 - Studying Computer Engineering at the University of Waterloo
-- Growing my plant collection 🌱
+- Collecting candles!

 **Previously I was:**
 - Interning @1Password as a Developer 👩🏻‍💻